Authors of section

 It is essential to prepare the patient and all necessary material and equipment before beginning the processes of fracture reduction and cast application.

-Both fracture manipulation and motion relation to cast application are painful.
-Fracture reduction is therefore best done with a regional or general anaesthetic.
-Occasionally a fresh closed fracture can be anaesthetized with sterile injection of local anaesthetic into the fracture hematoma.
+Both fracture manipulation and motion related to cast application are painful.
+Fracture reduction is therefore best done with a regional or general anesthetic.
+If regional or general anesthesia cannot be given, a fresh closed fracture can be anesthetized with sterile injection of local anesthetic into the fracture hematoma.

 Required material